phungorquan/testgitcommand/README.md

 - git branch

+- git branch -a (List all remote branchs)

 - git branch "push new BranchName here"

-- git checkout "push your Branch you want to switch"
+- git checkout "push your branch you want to switch even remote branchs "